anonutopia/anonutopians/anonwallet.md

 #### TODO 1.0.0 beta - MVP

 - [ ] profit withdrawal - check if there's something to withdraw for every currency
-- [ ] add domain on smtp and validate it
 - [ ] hogar - remove free anote warning

 #### TODO 1.0.1 beta